 Women Are at the Forefront of Medical Innovation

-STEM Women with a passion for research and a desire to make a lasting impact on health care should give strong consideration to a career in clinical research.
+STEM Women with a passion for research and a desire to make a lasting impact on health care should give strong consideration to a career.

 Clinical research involves the testing of new medicines and treatments in people, and the profession is on a staggering growth trajectory.
 The number of registered clinical research studies in the U.S. has increased more than 4,000 percent since 2000, according to data from the National Institutes of Health, and women are at the forefront.